eBay/retriever/README.md

 ### `setLogger(logger)`

 Sets the logger to be used for logging any issues in retrieving the data.
 If logging is desired, this should be called once at the start of the app to be used for all subsequent usage.
 If `retriever` logging is desired on the client, `setLogger` must be initialized in the browser as well.
+If you are using this with other logging libraries, you'll need to ensure that the logging is enabled per those environment settings.

 **Arguments**

 - `logger` (Object): A logger object containing the functions `debug` and `warn`.
 These functions will be called with the following parameters:
-`messageFormat`, `lookupPath`, `defaultValue`, `logType`.
+`messageFormat`, `eventType`, `lookupPath`, `defaultValue`.

+For example, a type mismatch warning, the parameters might look like this:
+- `messageFormat`: `'event: %s, path: %s, default: %s'`
+- `eventType`: `'typeMismatch'`
+- `lookupPath`: `'data.path[0]'`
+- `default`: `''`

 ## Similar Projects
 - [Lodash get()](https://lodash.com/docs/#get)